-The most common breeding program is annual lambing in which autumn-mated ewes lamb in the spring.
-However, to produce lambs for more lucrative markets, ewes are bred in early autumn or late summer to lamb in winter (eg, January for the Easter lamb market in March or April) or bred in late spring to lamb in autumn (eg, September for the Christmas lamb market).
+The most common breeding program of sheep is annual lambing, in which fall-bred ewes lamb in the spring.
+However, to produce lambs for more lucrative markets, ewes are bred in early fall or late summer to lamb in winter (eg, January for the Easter lamb market in March or April) or bred in late spring to lamb in fall (eg, September for the Christmas lamb market).
 This requires the use of programs that advance the ovulatory season into the late summer (ram effect, melatonin) or induce estrus during the anovulatory period in the spring (progestagens in the form of controlled intravaginal drug-releasing devices or melengestrol acetate; photoperiod manipulation).

 Although the benefits of these programs are considerable in terms of increased productivity and access to lucrative lamb markets, they require a high level of management to work well.
-Poor flock fertility tends to create a system heavily weighted to spring lambing, because ewes bred in the late spring that do not conceive are rebred in the autumn when more naturally fertile.
+Poor flock fertility tends to create a system heavily weighted to spring lambing, because ewes bred in the late spring that do not conceive are rebred in the fall when more naturally fertile.
 Disease control programs must be very well managed; there is little “down time” in the barns or pastures for cleanup of contaminated environments.
 In addition, ewe nutrition must be such that body condition scores do not get too low during lactation, because there is no opportunity for ewes to regain weight after weaning and before breeding.
 Breeds that are naturally fertile out of season (eg, Dorset, Merino) have an advantage in these systems.

-Accelerated lambing systems are commonly used in northeastern USA and Canada and are becoming more common in South Africa and New Zealand.
+Accelerated lambing systems are commonly used in the northeastern US and Canada and are becoming more common in South Africa and New Zealand.
 However, the increased revenue from extra market lambs sold into higher value markets must be carefully weighed against the increased input costs such as feed availability, labor, and housing (for winter lambing).